custom-components/pyscript/docs/reference.rst

   but since it's native python, all language features are available, including ``open``, ``yield`` etc
-- if you use ``@pyscript_compile`` on an inner function (ie, defined inside a pyscript function), then binding of variables defined outside the scope of the inner function do not work.
+- if you use ``@pyscript_compile`` on an inner function (ie, defined inside a pyscript function), then binding of variables defined outside the scope of the inner function does not work.

 @service
 ^^^^^^^^